Brexit and Travelling to Austria

 On 31 January 2020, the UK has left the EU with a deal.
 Overall, this means that nothing will change until the end of 2020.
-What happens after 31 December 2020 depends on the agreement between the UK and the EU that needs to be reached in this 11-month transition period.
+What happens after 31 December 2020 depends on the agreement between the UK and the EU that needs to be reached during the transition period.

 You will not need a visa to travel to Austria for a holiday (up to 90 days in any 180-day period).

 - Free movement applies to UK citizens until the end of the transition period (the end of 2020).

 - Recent EU measures have ensured that, as of 1 January 2021, UK nationals will not need a visa for short-term stays (up to 90 days in any 180-day period).
 This does not mean that you will have the right to work in the EU.
 This provision is subject to the reciprocity mechanism applying to third countries, i.e. it could be suspended if EU citizens would cease to be given visa-free access to the United Kingdom for short stays.

 - From 2021, you may need to show a return or onward ticket or prove that you have enough money for your stay at border control.

 - You may need a visa or permit to stay for longer, to work or study, or for business travel.

 Until the end of 2020, you can freely travel to the EU with a UK passport, provided that it is valid for the entirety of your trip.
 Starting on 1 January 2021, the following rules apply:

 On the day you travel, you’ll need your passport to both:

 - be less than 10 years old (even if it has 6 months or more left)